MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/organization-assets-library.md

 If your organization needs to store and manage images like photos or logos centrally for all your users to use, you can specify one or more document libraries as an "organization assets library."
 This makes it easier for users to add these assets when they create SharePoint sites and pages.

 > [!NOTE]
-> This feature is not available for Office 365 Germany, Office 365 operated by 21Vianet (China), or Office 365 US Government plans. <br>You can specify up to 30 organization asset libraries for a single organization, however all of these asset libraries must reside in the same site collection.
+> This feature is not available for Microsoft 365 Germany, Microsoft 365 operated by 21Vianet (China), or Microsoft 365 US Government plans. <br>You can specify up to 30 organization asset libraries for a single organization, however all of these asset libraries must reside in the same site collection.
 You cannot add organization asset libraries from multiple site collections.

 When a user adds a web part to any modern page in SharePoint and that web part opens the file picker, the user can select "Your organization" in the left pane to browse the libraries you've specified.